 - Super beautiful that it can be an ideal centerpiece for any celebration.

 Don't be intimidated that cheesecake is impossible to make at home, especially one looks like this.
 On contrary, cheesecake in general and this one alone, are both achievable at home.

-In fact cheesecake is easier to make than cake because all ingredients go in one bowl.
-You don't need to separate the batter then incorporate it later like sponge cakes.
-Just make sure you take time and read thoroughly the entire instructions, especially the cooking tips part, you can easily achieve this caramelized-top cheesecake.
+Cheesecake is easier to make than cake because all ingredients go in one bowl.
+You don't need to separate the batter and incorporate it later like sponge cakes.
+Just make sure you take time and read thoroughly the complete instructions, especially the cooking tips part; you can quickly achieve this caramelized-top cheesecake.